 all_images.
 Note the image

-subvariant property is extremely useful for identifying images.
+subvariant property is extremely useful for identifying images; you may also want to use the

 All methods and functions in fedfind are documented directly: please do refer to the docstrings for information on their purposes.
 Attributes are documented with comments wherever their purpose is not immediately obvious.